Zoom Video Communications (NASDAQ:ZM) Releases Q2 2025 Earnings Guidance

-Zoom Video Communications (NASDAQ:ZM – Get Free Report) issued an update on its second quarter 2025 earnings guidance on Tuesday morning.
-The company provided earnings per share (EPS) guidance of 1.200-1.210 for the period, compared to the consensus estimate of 1.230.
+Zoom Video Communications (NASDAQ:ZM – Get Free Report) updated its second quarter 2025 earnings guidance on Tuesday.
+The company provided earnings per share guidance of 1.200-1.210 for the period, compared to the consensus earnings per share estimate of 1.230.
 The company issued revenue guidance of $1.1 billion-$1.2 billion, compared to the consensus revenue estimate of $1.2 billion.
 Zoom Video Communications also updated its FY 2025 guidance to 4.990-5.020 EPS.

-Zoom Video Communications (NASDAQ:ZM – Get Free Report) last announced its quarterly earnings data on Monday, February 26th.
-The company reported $0.76 EPS for the quarter, beating the consensus estimate of $0.42 by $0.34.
-Zoom Video Communications had a net margin of 18.37% and a return on equity of 10.84%.
-The firm had revenue of $1.15 billion during the quarter, compared to analysts’ expectations of $1.13 billion.
-Equities research analysts expect that Zoom Video Communications will post 2.15 EPS for the current fiscal year.
+Zoom Video Communications (NASDAQ:ZM – Get Free Report) last issued its earnings results on Monday, February 26th.
+The company reported $0.76 EPS for the quarter, beating analysts’ consensus estimates of $0.42 by $0.34.
+Zoom Video Communications had a return on equity of 10.84% and a net margin of 18.37%.
+The firm had revenue of $1.15 billion for the quarter, compared to analyst estimates of $1.13 billion.
+Research analysts expect that Zoom Video Communications will post 2.15 earnings per share for the current year.

-In other news, CFO Kelly Steckelberg sold 5,007 shares of the company’s stock in a transaction dated Wednesday, May 15th.
-The shares were sold at an average price of $63.36, for a total transaction of $317,243.52.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
-In related news, CFO Kelly Steckelberg sold 5,007 shares of the stock in a transaction dated Wednesday, May 15th.
-The shares were sold at an average price of $63.36, for a total value of $317,243.52.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
-Also, Director Santiago Subotovsky sold 2,067 shares of the stock in a transaction dated Monday, March 4th.
-The shares were sold at an average price of $69.83, for a total transaction of $144,338.61.
-Following the completion of the transaction, the director now owns 155,559 shares of the company’s stock, valued at approximately $10,862,684.97.
+In other news, CFO Kelly Steckelberg sold 5,007 shares of the company’s stock in a transaction that occurred on Wednesday, May 15th.
+The stock was sold at an average price of $63.36, for a total transaction of $317,243.52.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+In related news, CFO Kelly Steckelberg sold 5,007 shares of Zoom Video Communications stock in a transaction that occurred on Wednesday, May 15th.
+The stock was sold at an average price of $63.36, for a total value of $317,243.52.
+The transaction was disclosed in a filing with the SEC, which is available through the SEC website.
+Also, insider Velchamy Sankarlingam sold 1,553 shares of the firm’s stock in a transaction on Tuesday, March 12th.
+The shares were sold at an average price of $70.00, for a total value of $108,710.00.
+Following the completion of the sale, the insider now directly owns 71,956 shares of the company’s stock, valued at approximately $5,036,920.
 The disclosure for this sale can be found here.
-Over the last quarter, insiders sold 101,170 shares of company stock worth $6,356,101.
-Insiders own 10.78% of the company’s stock.
+Insiders have sold a total of 101,170 shares of company stock valued at $6,356,101 over the last quarter.
+10.78% of the stock is currently owned by insiders.

 About Zoom Video Communications